-Combining 2 nights Virunga Lodge, 1 night Heaven Boutique, 3 nights Rubondo Island Camp, 3 nights Kimondo Migration Camp
+Combining 2 nights Virunga Lodge, 1 night Retreat Boutique, 3 nights Rubondo Island Camp, 3 nights Kimondo Migration Camp

 Arrive at Kigali International Airport and meet your personal safari guide and 4×4 vehicle, departing by road for the Volcanoes National Park.
 The journey takes approximately three hours, passing through rolling hills which are covered in a patchwork quilt of small fields and farms.
 You will stay for two nights in the charming Virunga Lodge, with sweeping views over the Virunga Volcanoes to one side and the twin lakes Bulera and Ruhondo to the other.
 Enjoy lunch here and an afternoon at leisure.